mustafaaskin/mustafaaskin.github.io/sample_pages/sample_page_3.md

-## Turkiye Statistical Office Expert Thesis
+## Turkiye Statistical Office Expertise Thesis

 **Thesis Abstract:** The early forecast releases of growth rates before the classical calender releases while using new methodologies have been observed in countries with developed financial